 This is clearly not the case.

-the shocking results
+one man’s shocking results

 Consider, Damon Gameau who switched from a no-refined sugar diet (which he had eaten for three years, initially to impress his wife-to be!!) to a high-sugar diet.